ParkerICI/porter-trial-data/README.md

 ## DATA DICTIONARY
 ### clinical-data
+#### Subject-Level Data: PORTER_SuppTableS6_AllPatients.xlsx
+An extended version of Supplementary Table S6 from the manuscript, which contains data on all 43 patients.

 #### Subject-Level Data: PORTER_clinical_data_public.csv
 * manuscript.id = Deidentified Subject ID reported in the manuscript
 * cohort = Treatment Cohort (A, B, C)